pedro-curto/DepChain/README.md

 # DepChain

+DepChain is a **simplified permissioned blockchain system with high dependability guarantees**.

+This repository contains documentation and source code for this *Highly Dependable Systems* (SEC) project.

+The [REPORT](REPORT.pdf) document provides an overview of the key technical decisions, our implementation and some tests we performed.
+This remaining README explains how to run the project.

 ## Requirements
 - This project uses `Java 21`, `Maven`, `Python` (scripts for hashing public key and genesis file hash) and `jq` (for JSON manipulation).